By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Who talks badly about you?

 If you were on a desert island, with no one around to criticize you, would you still feel badly about yourself?

 Interesting question.
 I saw this question in a book titled “Be Glad You’re Neurotic” by Dr. Louis Bisch, one of the founders of the New York Psychoanalytic Society and Institute.
 I have paraphrased it slightly.
 It was a valid question back in 1936 when his book was published and it is still a good question today.
-This is not the post to go in to the whole Neurosis verses Specific Diagnosis thing or talk about the difference between psychoanalysis and the kind of brief therapy in vogue today.
+This is not the post to go into the whole Neurosis versus Specific Diagnosis thing or talk about the difference between psychoanalysis and the kind of brief therapy in vogue today.
 We may get back to that later – maybe not.

 What is important at this point in our series on moving towards your happy life is the question of how much of what you think about yourself is the result of what others have told you and how much is now a part of your belief system.

 In a previous post, I talked about how we may have faulty life blueprints in our heads.
 One major source of these life-plan errors are the things others said about us that we took for the whole unvarnished truth.
 Many of these things we believe about ourselves because others told us so are just not the truth.